Siddpawar9222/Obsidian-Vault/.trash/Test/002-Hibernate.md

 # Configuration: Class

-The `Configuration` class in Hibernate is used to configure Hibernate settings and register entity mappings before creating the `SessionFactory`.
+The `Configuration` class in Hibernate is used to c<font color="#ffc000">onfigure Hibernate settings and register entity mappings</font> before creating the `SessionFactory`.

 It loads: